organisciak/dissertation/document/5_design_objective.md

 @mccreadie_crowdsourcing_2011 attempted a similar approach, where contributors were shown a sidebar color-coding all their contributions based on their agreement with other raters and the authors.
 Showing this information with such granularity encourages workers to go back to reconsider debated answers, whereas this study's take tries to encourage more care and competition moving forward.

-As with the training condition, workers were encouraged to continue performing tasks with a plea and a bonus (Figure @fig:staybonus).
+As with the training condition, workers are encouraged to continue performing tasks with a plea and a bonus (Figure @fig:staybonus).
-This is because feedback was only applied starting with the second task.
+This is because feedback is only applied starting with the second task.
-Base payment was $0.05 lower than was provided for the basic interface, while the continued engagement bonus was $0.10 per task.
+Base payment was \$0.05 lower than was provided for the basic interface, while the continued engagement bonus was \$0.10 per task.

 ![Message encouraging repeat work](images/design-stickaround.png) {#fig:staybonus}

 In sum, of the ample ways to design a feedback mechanism, this study's condition:

-- Positioned workers relative to the workforce, rather than absolute measures.
+- Positions workers relative to the workforce, rather than absolute measures.
-- Tried to focus on worker self-motivation over the observer effect.
+- Tries to focus on worker self-motivation over the observer effect.
-- Focused on intervention at a start of a new task
+- Focuses on intervention at a start of a new task.

 ### Time-Limited Interface (FAST)

 Not all crowdsourcing contribution cases may require more focus; sometimes a worker in a quicker mode of thinking contributes more consistent and reliable work.
 This was the case in an incidental finding reported in Chapter 6, where asking workers performing subjective opinion-based tasks to explain their judgment seemed to change the judgment habits themselves.

-In contrast to the training and feedback interfaces, which served, in a way, to slow down workers and make them more focused on their contributions, the final data collection interface pursues the opposite approach.
+In contrast to the training and feedback interfaces, which serve in a way to slow down workers and make them more focused on their contributions, the final data collection interface pursues the opposite approach.
 The time-limited interface encourages quicker interactions by giving users a timer to complete all tasks.
+Providing a time-limit is expected to encourage less second-guessing of the contribution.

 The goal and instructions do not differ greatly from that of the basic interface, with the exception of text explaining the limited amount of time that a worker has.